This might be inconvenient

 I’ve decided no more smart devices until, and unless, I’ve either got a new home or a job where I’m staying here in this house.

-If it’s the former, I’ll probably be in an apartment and smart thermostats or smoke alarms.
+If it’s the former, I’ll probably be in an apartment and smart thermostats or smoke alarms will be provided that I can’t change out.
 If it’s the latter, then whatever may come, I’m avoiding Google products from here on out.

 It’s a pity, the Starling was a cool idea.
 It linked Nest/Google devices to HomeKit functionality.
 It was one of those things that was neat and just worked.
 Until today.